Bobsar0/Accounting/README.md

-# Accounting is an accounting web app for managing a SMEs
+# Accounting is an accounting web app for managing SMEs